nav758/REACT-QUERY/README.md

 return (
   <div>
     <button onClick={() => refetch()}>Fetch Users</button>
-    {data && data.map(user => <div key={user.id}>{user.name}</div>)}
+    {data && data.map((user) => <div key={user.id}>{user.name}</div>)}
   </div>
 );
+Explanation:
+enabled: false: This prevents the query from running automatically when the component mounts. refetch(): You can manually trigger the query by calling refetch when a button is clicked.
+Expected Output:
+Initially, no data will be loaded.
+When the "Fetch Users" button is clicked, the data will be fetched and displayed.
  - Success and Error Callbacks
+Objective:
-Objective: Handle success and error callbacks when the query succeeds or fails.
+Handle success and error callbacks to trigger actions after the query succeeds or fails.

-onSuccess and onError Callbacks: These are lifecycle callbacks that allow you to run logic after a query is successful or fails.

-Example:
+Steps:
+Add onSuccess and onError options to the query:

 jsx
 Copy code